Monday, May 25, 2026

 • RGB Gaming Design

-After using multiple gaming earbuds during:
+After switching between multiple earbuds during:

 • BGMI ranked matches